Faculty & Staff Directory

-Stella, our new front desk administrative assistant, fills the position vacated by Renee Steinman who retired at the end of the 2018-2019 school year after 47 years at Lehrman.
-You will recognize Stella if you frequent the Miami Beach JCC where she wore many hats for the past six years, including: Director of Membership Services, Front Desk Supervisor, and Registrar and Camp Office Administrator.
+Stella is often the first face you see when you walk into the Lehrman office.
+You will recognize Stella if you frequent the Miami Beach JCC where she wore many hats before she started at Lehrman in 2019, including: Director of Membership Services, Front Desk Supervisor, and Registrar and Camp Office Administrator.

 Born in Barcelona, Ruth left at six and lived in the Caribbean, Florida, and Long Island, before coming to Miami Beach in 1992.
 Ruth graduated from Hofstra University with a degree in Psychology.
 At Lehrman since 2005, she feels right at home here.
 In her free time, Ruth can be found at the beach, snorkeling, paddle-boarding, or bike riding.
 Fond of detective/spy novels, she enjoys documentaries and anything regarding history.
 A soft spot in her heart is for animals; given the opportunity and funds, Ruth would travel the world to do good.
 Ruth is fluent in English, Spanish and Catalan.